PhD Handbook

 Eligibility

-Monthly stipend of around EUR 1,400 (INR 1.5L), health insurance, travel allowance of EUR 460 (INR 51K), annual research allowance, and family support in some cases
+Monthly stipend of EUR 1,400 (INR 1.5L), health insurance, travel allowance of EUR 460 (INR 51K), annual research allowance, and family support in some cases

 DAAD Research Grants

-• Funding supports short-term research stays in Germany under a confirmed German research supervisor and cannot be used for a complete PhD degree at a German university.
+This grant supports short-term research stays in Germany and cannot be used to fund a complete PhD degree at a German university.
+A confirmed German research supervisor is required before applying.

-Merit-Based Excellence Scholarships
+Merit-Based PhD Scholarships in Germany

 Germany also offers highly competitive merit-based scholarships for doctoral students with exceptional academic records, strong research potential, and demonstrated social engagement.
-These German PhD scholarships focus heavily on intellectual excellence, leadership qualities, and long-term academic contribution.
+These scholarships focus heavily on intellectual excellence, leadership qualities, and long-term academic contribution.

 Studienstiftung des Deutschen Volkes

-• Additional support may include health insurance subsidy up to EUR 100/month (INR 11K), childcare support, conference/research travel grants, mentoring programs, doctoral forums, and academic workshops.
+• Monthly stipend of EUR 1,750 (INR 1.96L) including EUR 100 research allowance, health insurance subsidy up to EUR 100 per month, childcare support, conference and research travel grants, mentoring, doctoral forums, and academic workshops.

-• Part-time PhDs are not eligible.
+• Part-time PhD students are not eligible.

 Deutschlandstipendium